keeganmjgreen/3D-Printed-Sensors-Development-Platform/Calibrating-Your-Force-Sensor.md

 16. Unplug your Arduino.
 Your serial monitor will 'freeze'.

-17. Copy the partitioned runs of resistance data and save them into a text file, Excel workbook, etc. Example:
+17. Copy the partitioned runs of resistance data and save them into a text file, Excel workbook, etc. Example...

     | Column 1 |
     |---------:|